StackItHQ/stackit-hiring-assignment-kunnduu/README.md

 - Re-add the columns that were not transformed back into the preprocessed DataFrame.

 ### `main` Function
 This function sets up the Streamlit web application and handles the main workflow:
-  - This line creates a file uploader widget in the web app, allowing the user to upload a CSV file. uploaded_file = st.file_uploader("Upload CSV file", type=["csv"])
+  - We first create a file uploader widget in the web app, allowing the user to upload a CSV file.

-  - This line creates a text input field for the user to enter a Google Sheet ID. text_input = st.text_input("Enter the google sheet id 👇", )
+  - Then we  create a text input field for the user to enter a Google Sheet ID

-  - These lines create interactive widgets for the user to select columns to drop, columns to not transform, fillna strategy, scaler choice, and encoder choice columns_to_drop = st.multiselect("Select columns to drop", df.columns) columns_to_not_transfrom = st.multiselect("Select columns not to transform", df.columns) fillna_strategy = st.selectbox("Select fillna strategy", ["None","mean", "median", "most_frequent"]) scalerchoice = st.selectbox("Select the type of scaler",["None","MinMax", "Standard", "Robust", "PowerTransformer", "MaxAbs", "Quantile"]) encoderchoice = st.selectbox("Select the type of Encoder", ["None","Label", "OneHot"])
+  - Then the next few lines create interactive widgets for the user to select columns to drop, columns to not transform, fillna strategy, scaler choice, and encoder choice

-- This section handles Google Sheets authentication.
-It checks if there's a token file, and if not, it initiates the OAuth2 flow to obtain credentials.
-The credentials are stored in a token file for future use. credentials = None if os.path.exists("token.json"): credentials = Credentials.from_authorized_user_file("token.json", SCOPES) if not credentials or not credentials.valid: if credentials and credentials.expired and credentials.refresh_token: credentials.refresh(Request())
+- The next section handles Google Sheets authentication.
+It checks if there's a token file and if not, it initiates the OAuth2 flow to obtain credentials.
+The credentials are stored in a token file for future use.
-        else:
-            flow = InstalledAppFlow.from_client_secrets_file("credentials.json", SCOPES)
-            credentials = flow.run_local_server(port=0)
-        with open("token.json", "w") as token:
-            token.write(credentials.to_json())

-- These lines build a Google Sheets API service client and attempt to fetch values from the specified Google Sheet.
+- The next lines build a Google Sheets API service client and attempt to fetch values from the specified Google Sheet.
-    try:
-        service = build("sheets", "v4", credentials=credentials)
-        sheets = service.spreadsheets()
-        result = sheets.values().get(spreadsheetId=spreadsheet_id, range="Sheet1").execute()
-        values = result.get("values", [])

 - Then we clear the existing data to upload the new data
-- These lines update the Google Sheet with the preprocessed data and display a success message. sheets.values().update( spreadsheetId=spreadsheet_id, range=range_to_update, valueInputOption="USER_ENTERED", body={"values": values_to_update}
+- Then we update the Google Sheet with the preprocessed data and display a success message.
-        ).execute()
-        st.write("Data updated successfully")

 ### How to Use

 1. Run the script using the cmd by typing streamlit run name_of_file.py.